svvoii/So-long/README.md

 ```
 so_long/
 │
-├── includes/           # Header files and MLX library
+├── includes/           # Header files and MLX library ..(includes compiled libmlx.a and mlx.h files)
-│   └── mlx/            # MiniLibX (compiled libmlx.a and mlx.h) no need to have source repo here..
 ├── src/                # Game logic and rendering
 ├── maps/               # Sample .ber map files
 ├── assets/             # Game textures and sprites (if applicable)